 To apply formal methods in system verification, you (or a tool built for the purpose) must translate your system into a mathematical structure – a set of equations.
 You then apply logic, in the form of mathematical “rules,” to ask questions about the system and obtain answers about whether particular outcomes occur.

-Formal methods go all the way back to Euclid.
+Formal methods go back to Euclid.
 So, almost all of us thus have some experience with them from a secondary school geometry class.
 As you’ll undoubtedly remember, we start with an axiom or postulate, which we take as self-evident, and we use logic to reason toward our theorem using “rules” which had previously been proven true.
-If we always apply only the logical transformations allowed, then the conclusion we reach at the end – our theorem – must be true.
+If we always apply only the logical transformations allowed, then the conclusion we reach at the end – our theorem – must be right.
 QED.